baski363/academicBB-kickstart/content/authors/admin/_index.md

 - icon: orcid
   icon_pack: ai
   link: https://orcid.org/0000-0002-3490-4257
-- icon: google-scholar
+- icon: graduation-cap
-  icon_pack: ai
+  icon_pack: fas
   link: https://www.genealogy.math.ndsu.nodak.edu/id.php?id=110649
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.